 Several iterations later and we were here…

-The first wireframe shows an overview of the city with census tract boundaries.
+The first wireframe in this set shows an overview of the city with census tract boundaries.
 While there are other boundary options included in the dropdown, census tracts were chosen for several reasons.
 The first being that tracts change little over time and the data is free to use: it’s a reliable resource for poof of concept.

 The second was that census data provided much of the information for the CWS.
 In this wireframe, only the CWS is turned on.
 Other options, such as crime or funding could be toggled on/off, which would affect the appearance of the heat map.